How to cook rice

 • You need a bit of extra water for brown rice for the same reason: it needs to cook longer so it needs more liquid to absorb.

-• Also for the same reason, keep the lid on, especially for the rest period at the end, as the steam is finishing the cooking.
+• Also for the same reason, keep the lid on, especially for the rest period at the end, as the steam will finish the cooking.
 Try to lift the lid to check the rice as few times as possible too.

-• You do need to keep an eye on it though: if you keep the heat on after the liquid has absorbed, the bottom will start sticking, then burning (Not necessarily a bad thing: a golden sticky bottom crust (tahdig) is highly prized in Persian cooking.)
+• You do need to keep an eye on it though: if you keep the heat on after the liquid has absorbed, the bottom will start sticking, then burning.
+(That's not necessarily a bad thing though: a golden sticky bottom crust (tahdig) is highly prized in Persian cooking.)

 • You must use a fork to fluff it up at the end - using a spoon or spatula will crush the rice grains and make it mushy and sticky.